@ 27.055 MHz: Ad Astra; A Study Session During My Freshman Year [XLIX]

 on those socks after our lofters had launched ropes

-of glistening sweetening (iridescent,
+of our glistening sweetness (iridescent,

 having warmed in our intimate cores---from there,